Toowong State School

 Toowong State School is a heritage-listed state school at 50 Quinn Street (37 St Osyth Street), Toowong, City of Brisbane, Queensland, Australia.
 It was designed by Robert and John Ferguson and Queensland Department of Public Works and built in 1880 by NB Headland.
 It was added to the Queensland Heritage Register on 28 November 2014.

+As of 2019, the school enrolled about 270 students, enrolled based on geographical area.
+It also enrolls deaf and hard of hearing children, their siblings, and children of deaf adults who do not live outside of the geographic area as part of the co-enrollment program located there.